-Midstock Festival takes place on Saturday the 2nd September 2017, throwing open the gates of Dalkeith Country Park at 11.30am.
+Midstock Festival takes place on Friday the 31st August and Saturday the 1st September 2018, throwing open the gates of Dalkeith Country Park at 11.30am.
 With live music and family fun activities all day, we don’t start kicking people out until 22.30.
 The festival will get busy so we recommend getting here early.

 Midstock is held in the picturesque Dalkeith Country Park, just outside Edinburgh and conveniently close to Railway Borders station Eskbank.
 At the east end of Dalkeith High Street and with 1000 acres of space, it’s easy to get to with plenty of space for enthusiastic dancing.